 Wage determinations are tied to work classifications, which are listings of various work roles people can perform on the job site.
 Every work classification has a specific definition of the type of work that is included under it.
 If the wrong work classification is selected when logging time or generating pay, they will be paid the wrong hourly wage and fringe rate.

-Additionally, someone may work under various roles during a single shift.
+Additionally, someone may work in various roles during a single shift.
 Each of these roles must be tracked and paid accordingly.
-This must all be reflected on required reporting.
-If anything isn’t tracked correctly, or paid correctly, you are in violation of the law.
+This must all be reflected in the required reporting.
+If anything isn’t tracked correctly, or paid correctly, you violate the law.
 If investigated, you will minimally be required to pay restitution to make up for any underpaid wages and fringe benefits.

 Companies are required to keep payroll and other basic records under Davis-Bacon and related Acts along with provisions within the Fair Labor Standards Act.
-This includes keeping the following records on all covered laborers and mechanics for a period of three years:
+This includes keeping the following records on all covered laborers and mechanics for three years:

 Reporting is a big part of prevailing wage compliance.
 Under DBRA and SCA, every covered contractor and subcontractor must provide weekly reports to the contracting agency.
 This report must include a detailed copy of payroll information to verify that workers are being paid the correct prevailing wage and fringe benefit rate.
 This report must also be signed by someone in a position to verify that the information is correct and submitted within seven days after the regular pay date for the pay period.